TreasureProject/Rio/README.md

 1. It allows you to specify arguments for an endpoint and automatically checks for them calling the endpoint.
 2. Automatically generates an API README of those endpoints.

-### TODOs
-1. Break up documentation into multiple sections when there are modules

 ## Usage
 Checkout the [usage README](Rio-Usage.md) to see how to add Rio to an existing Express API.